-- The monitoring and validation of re-vegetation via natural colonisation and changes in bog condition will be carried out using an aerial survey, after rehabilitation measures are implemented.
-It is proposed that sites can be monitored against this baseline in the future. - Biodiversity Ecosystem services will be monitored using specific indicators. - Carbon emissions monitoring will only be carried out on a small proportion of BnM sites to develop better understanding of carbon emissions and GHG emission factors from different types of BnM sites and will be developed on association with other established research programmes.
+- The monitoring and validation of re-vegetation via natural colonisation and changes in bog condition will be carried out using an aerial remote sensing survey, after rehabilitation measures are implemented.
+It is proposed that sites can be monitored against this baseline in the future. - Biodiversity Ecosystem services will be monitored using specific indicators. - Carbon emissions monitoring only be carried out on a small proportion of BnM sites to develop better understanding of carbon emissions and GHG emission factors from different types of BnM sites and will be developed on association with other established research programmes.
 Reduction in carbon emissions will be modelled by a combination of habitat condition assessment and application of appropriate carbon emission factors derived from other sites.
 Baseline monitoring (habitat condition) will be carried after rehabilitation is completed (during the Scheme).
-It is proposed that sites can be monitored against this baseline in the future. - Monitoring as part of Climate Action Verification is dependent on support from the Climate Action Fund and Ireland's National Recovery and Resilience Plan or other external funding.
+It is proposed that sites can be monitored against this baseline in the future. - Monitoring as part of Climate Action Verification is dependent on support from the Climate Action Fund or other external funding.